-One of my favourite things to do in Morocco is to visit the hammam.
+One of my favourite things to do is to visit a Moroccan hammam.
 A hammam is a steam-filled public spa.
 You can spend the equivalent of a dollar or two and do all of the work yourself, or you could spend a few dollars more and have the work done by someone else.
 And let me tell you — these ladies are skilled and they know what they’re doing.

 If you ever get the chance to go to a hammam – you will feel *amazing* when you’re through.

 If you have no plans to go to Morocco any time soon and you would like to try to duplicate this soothing, yet invigorating ritual at home – keep reading.

 - Pure Argan Oil

 - Some Beldi/Savon Noir/Black Soap